 Encouraging Milk Kefir Grains to Multiply

-What’s even cooler is that your milk kefir grains may multiply.
-We can’t necessarily guarantee that your milk grains will multiply and even if they don’t they are perfectly viable and will continue to make you delicious kefir.
+Milk kefir grains often multiply, but we can’t guarantee that.
+Even if they don’t, they are perfectly viable and will continue to make delicious milk kefir.

-But, if you are looking to multiply your kefir grains in order to share with friends, then there are a few things you can do to encourage your grains to multiply.
-Giving them everything they need while protecting them from stress is a must if you want growth.
+If you are hoping your milk kefir grains will grow and multiply, there are a some things you can do to encourage them.
+Giving them everything they need while protecting them from stress is a must.

 Give Them an Optimal Temperature

 Starter cultures thrive in a consistent temperature.
 Too cold and they are sluggish and slow to culture; too warm and they are very active and culture quickly.
 Both extremes can put strain on the culture.
 Avoid strain on milk kefir grains by keeping the culturing temperature within range, 68°- 85°F. Avoid drafts and keep away from direct sunlight.